steve3d/LosslessMusic/README.md

 Note, some DAC on MacOS 15.4(Sequoa) might missing the 16-bits depths, so for those musics, there is no bit-perfect playback.

 ## Installation
-Simply go to the Releases page of this repository or via [link to latest release](https://github.com/vincentneo/LosslessMusic/releases/latest)

 Drag the app to your Applications folder.
 If you wish to have it running when logging in, you should be able to add LosslessMusic in System Settings:

 ```